stungeye/paper-questions/README.md

 Our Heroku build requirements:

 * Must recognized NPM package.json config and install required modules.
-* Must run Parcel to bundle the app.
+* Must run Parcel to bundle the app to the `dist` folder.
-* Must deploy an HTTP server to host bundled app.
+* Must deploy an HTTP server to host bundled app from the `dist` folder.

 After much battle with Heroku's auto-recognized default NodeJS buildpack I switched to a custom buildpack pipeline.
-I used the official nodejs buildpack and the experimental [static HTML/JS app buildpack](https://github.com/heroku/heroku-buildpack-static).
-Their [getting started guide](https://gist.github.com/hone/24b06869b4c1eca701f9).
+I used the official nodejs buildpack and the experimental [static HTML/JS app buildpack](https://github.com/heroku/heroku-buildpack-static); see the [static buildpack getting started guide](https://gist.github.com/hone/24b06869b4c1eca701f9) for details.

 Here's how I deployed from the CLI.
 These instructions assume that you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.